Smakdata24/etl_project_group_0/README.md

-# Ever wanted to find out what to name your baby?
+# Curious about what to name your baby?
 ![Chunky Baby](Images/chunky Baby)